 Luxury Cars

-If you own an expensive car or live in a wealthy area, you should buy more insurance.
+If you own an expensive vehicle or live in a wealthy area, you should buy more insurance.
 This is because cars around you will cost more to repair or replace.
 People in richer areas might also be more likely to sue because they can afford to.
 More coverage will protect you from this.

 Repairs Are Expensive